RafaelFRF/RafaelFRF/README.md

 ## 🙋‍♂️ About Me

-🔭 I’m currently working at Vallourec, a French company focused on siderurdic producing
+🔭 I’m currently working at RHI Magnesita,

 :beginner: My knowledge includes HTML, CSS and SASS and my main development language is JavaScript